-Combing the activity data in Table 10 with the emission factors in Table 12 results in an estimated total emissions from logging during the historical period of 42.93 million t CO2.
-The annual average emissions are 3.58 million t CO2 and vary between 2.68 and 4.47 million t (Figure 5).
-More than 64% of the emissions are due to the logging damage factor (LDF), 12% are due to the construction of skid trails, and 24% from the harvested logs.
+Combing the activity data in Table 10 with the emission factors in Table 12 results in an estimated total emissions from logging during the historical period of 42.9 million t CO2.
+The annual average emissions are 3.57 million t CO2 and vary between 2.68 and 4.47 million t (Figure 5).
+More than 63.3% of the emissions are due to the logging damage factor (LDF), 8.7% are due to the construction of skid trails, and the remaining 28% from the logs.